Interview: Pierre Markotanyos, Aux 33 Tours and Return to Analog Records

 What does Aux 33 Tours mean in French?

 Aux 33 Tours roughly translates to 33 RPM in French.
-It's not a travel agency, which people think.
-We received some calls from people thinking we're a travel agency.
-Also, the word "tours" in French can mean "magic trick" and sometimes people call asking us if we sell magic wands, hats, rabbits that you could pull out of hats and other magic trick stuff.
+It's not a travel agency, as people think.
+We received some calls from people who thought we were a travel agency.
+Also, the word "tours" in French can mean "magic trick," and sometimes people call asking if we sell magic wands, hats, rabbits that you can pull out of hats, and other magic-trick stuff.

 How did you end up working in vinyl?